MagmaGuy/FreeMinecraftModels/ReadMe.md

+# Insane findings

+This section is just for developers to be aware of some of the insane findings I've made and had to account for while developing this.

+- Blockbench uses one X and Y rotations for posing the bones, and the inverse rotations for animating those bones.
+This means that FMM has to invert the raw rotation data for either posing or animating.
+For some reason, this does not happen with the Z axis.

 # ***Before you start!***

 FreeMinecraftModels (FMM) is currently in **alpha**!
 This means that several features are not yet done, and are actively